When: May 6 - 8, 2026

 Experts will guide discussions on how this data can be applied for maintenance planning, predictive analysis, and operational improvements.

-4. Practical Applications in Hydropower Operations Through real-world case studies and interactive discussions, attendees will gain insights into how 3D scanning enhances facility efficiency, reduces downtime, and supports long-term asset management.
+Through real-world case studies and interactive discussions, attendees will gain insights into how 3D scanning enhances facility efficiency, reduces downtime, and supports long-term asset management.

 The session will highlight key benefits such as improved alignment accuracy, faster inspections, and enhanced documentation.